Cloud-RF/CloudRF-API-clients/python/README.md

 ### Disable Strict SSL

-When customising the `--base-url` you may be using a server which may have a self-signed SSL certificate and as such the connection over HTTPS can not be verified and will fail.
+When customising the `--base-url` you may be using a server which has a self-signed SSL certificate and therefore the connection over HTTPS can not be verified and will fail.
 A workaround for this is to disable strict SSL verification if you trust the server which you are making the request to.
 This is done with the `--no-strict-ssl` flag.

 By default this value is disabled.